markperdue/kubernetes-ansible/blog/post.md

 This is a walkthrough that is meant to be adapted to your network design and hardware.
 It is best suited for those that have a single homelab machine where ESXi will be installed directly on the hardware and a vCenter instance will be started up within the ESXi host.
 Also, it should go without needing to say it, but this is not production grade - things like valid tls certificates are not included.

 # This guide
-By the end of this guide, you will have a 3 worker node Kubernetes v1.25.4 cluster using [containerd](https://containerd.io/) as our container runtime and [Calico](https://projectcalico.docs.tigera.io/about/about-calico) as our pod network.
+By the end of this guide, you will have a 3 worker node Kubernetes v1.26.1 cluster using [containerd](https://containerd.io/) as our container runtime and [Calico](https://projectcalico.docs.tigera.io/about/about-calico) as our pod network.

-I will update this guide to support Kubernetes v1.26.0 which was released recently once that option becomes available in Ubuntu.
-The latest version of containerd in Ubuntu is 1.5.9 which is [not supported](https://kubernetes.io/blog/2022/12/09/kubernetes-v1-26-release/#cri-v1alpha2-removed) by Kubernetes 1.26.0.

 # Guide